canonical/k8s-snap/docs/src/snap/tutorial/getting-started.md

 sudo snap install k8s --edge --classic
 ```

-### 2. Bootstrap a Kubernetes Cluster
+### 2. Bootstrap a Kubernetes cluster

+The bootstrap command initialises your cluster and configures your host system
-Bootstrap a Kubernetes cluster with default configuration using:
+as a Kubernetes node.
+If you would like to bootstrap a Kubernetes cluster with
+default configuration run:

 ```
 sudo k8s bootstrap
 ```

-This command initialises your cluster and configures your host system
-as a Kubernetes node.
 For custom configurations, you can explore additional options using:

 ```
 sudo k8s bootstrap --help
 ```

+Bootstrapping the cluster can only be done once.

 ### 3. Check cluster status